66-47/Ecommerce-Analysis/README.md

 # Ecommerce-Analysis

-Build a Database,Analyze and Retrieve useful Data through excel, Connect Database to Power BI, Visualize Data in Power BI.
+Data Cleaning and Data Manipulation through SQL and Python by establishing relationship btw tables.

-– Tools & technologies used: Microsoft Power BI, Data Visualization
+– Tools & technologies used: Analyzing with MySQL and for visualization purpose used JuyPter Notebook.

-– Description: Data modelling and generation of KPIs using DAX queries,applying time series analysis for forecasting the data for 15 days and it supports supermarket’s goals for growth,efficiency and satisfaction.

-– Purpose: The Superstore Sales Dashboard is designed to provide a comprehensive and interactive view of our retail superstore’s sales performance along with Sales and Profit Forecasting capability.
-It serves as a one-stop solution for tracking, analyzing, and gaining valuable insights into our sales data.
-The primary goal is to empower our team to make data-driven decisions and optimize our sales strategy
+– Data Source: Through Kaggle API website

+– Description: Data Preparation by inncluding the processes of generate tables, import it’s data/attributes/values, define primary and foreign key.
+After that analysed Annual Customer Activity Growth by including the calculation processes of MAU (Monthly Active User), new customers and repeat order customers.
+At last we analysed Annual Product Category Quality by including the calculation processes of top product category, top product revenue, most canceled product, most canceled product’s order numbers, and total canceled customers.

+– Purpose: Analyzing Ecommerce business performance which the output is just calculation of various important KPIs/metrics and visualization also the interpretation of each calculation.